 City College’s Business Office will reevaluate the $40,000 cut at the end of this semester.
 Avrus is hopeful that with Free City College and an uptick in students utilizing tutoring services, the cuts may be rescinded, especially since funding is in part determined by student usage of LAC services, saying, “Historically, student usage of our services has been declining in recent years, but this semester definitely feels more active already, though the numbers aren’t in.”

 “We also need faculty support,” says Avrus.
-“We need them to send students to us, and if a student feels they aren’t getting enough support in their department, a teacher may not feel confident sending them to us.”
+“We need them to send students to us, and if a student feels they aren’t getting enough tutoring support in their department, should read in their academic subject at the LAC, a teacher may not feel confident sending them to us.”

 Avrus also highlighted the distinction between tutoring and the LAC’s computer lab, which students have been making less and less use of due to the steady increase of computer ownership and internet access among City College students, which Avrus feels should be taken into consideration in any evaluation, saying “computer lab use has decreased majorly” while she feels that tutoring demand is more consistent.

 Students may be under the impression that cuts are more severe than they are in reality.
 It is still early in the semester, and the LAC, which typically hires between 60-85 student employees in a semester, currently employs 65 and is in the process of hiring ten more.